 - Sales or Revenues (“Net Sales” on the sample): Often called the “top line,” it represents the amount the company sold during the period.

-- Gross Margin (“Gross Profit” on the sample; also could be “Gross Loss”): This represents Net Sales − Cost of Goods Sold.
+- Gross Margin (“Gross Profit” on the sample): May also could be “Gross Loss”, this represents Net Sales – (minus) Cost of Goods Sold.
 It’s important to look at this number over time, as a trend.
 If there is an increase in sales, with a drop in the gross margin to sales ratio, it’s an indication the company is growing weak on the top line and may be in jeopardy.

 - Interest Expense: The costs of the company’s credit lines and other borrowings.